ZhengguoGu/paperRegularizedSCA/README.md

 # paperRegularizedSCA
-This project contains the Rcode for the software paper RegularizedSCA, and also the code for obtaining the empirical parent-child dyatic data used in the paper.
+This project contains the Rcode for the software paper RegularizedSCA, and also the code for obtaining the empirical parent-child dyatic data and the ADNI data used in the paper.

 To reviewers: